gitdevutku/MemoryGame/README.md

 ## Updating Labels

 The labels at the top of the screen show the number of attempts made so far and the player's current score.

+## Contributing
+Feel free to contribute by forking the repository and submitting a pull request.